 Very efficient stateless signatures seem to come from the so-called random oracle model, formally introduced by Bellare and Rogaway [BR93].
-The idea is that often people use hash function such as SHA-1 [NIS95] as something that produces random-looking outputs.
+The idea is that often people use hash function such as MD5 or SHA-1 [Riv92, NIS95] as something that produces random-looking outputs.
 What if we really had a truly random function available to everyone (signer, verifier and adversary alike)?

-In the random oracle model, the definition of signature scheme changes as follows: all three algorithms (Gen, Sig, Ver) are now oracle algorithms (Gen, Sig, Ver); the adversary E now has access to two oracles $E^{?,?}$ .
+In the random oracle model, the definition of signature scheme changes as follows: all three algorithms (Gen, Sig, Ver) are now oracle algorithms (Gen[?], Sig[?], Ver[?]); the adversary $E^{?}$ now has access to two oracles $E^{?,?}$.
 The new oracle will be random.
 Namely, the experiment changes as follows: